SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "thanks, me too," Rainbow said.

-Rainbow put away the last of the balloons into Pinkie’s cabinet, then turns to Pinkie saying, “That’s almost all the decorations cleaned up, I’m going to head out, so I can catch up to Fluttershy and Applejack before they get home.”
+Rainbow put away the last of the balloons into Pinkie’s cabinet, then turns to Pinkie saying, “that’s almost all the decorations cleaned up, I’m going to head out, so I can catch up to Fluttershy and Applejack before they get home.”

 “Okay, thanks for the help,” Pinkie said as she walked to Rainbow and hugged her.